6 Reasons to be a Guest Blogger

 6. Write About Something Different

 Ideally, your blog is written for a specific audience – your target market – but you have a wealth of knowledge that goes far beyond what they would find useful.
 Guest blogging allows you to put on a different hat and explore another topic.
 Many of my guest bloggers have done just that, such as when Janice Russell shared her Secrets to Growing Your Organizing Team.
-I did the same thing recently when I wrote a guest post on Paper-based Tools for Organizing Your Job Search for Promotion Career Services.
+I did the same thing when I wrote a guest post on Organizing Your Job Search Schedule for A Word’s Worth Resume Writing and Career Coaching Service.

 Have you ever been a guest blogger?
 Did you find it beneficial?
 Please share your experience (and a link to your post, if you like) in the Comments!